 Almost on her 29th birthday of being built by the LMS at Crewe works, (4)6201 Princess Elizabeth is withdrawn from service by British Railways.
 The locomotive faces an uncertain future as diesel locomotives take on more and more of the work.

 A pioneer in locomotive preservation, (4)6201 Princess Elizabeth is saved from being scrapped and is purchased by Roger Bell.
-Ashchurch in Herefordshire becomes her home, and the locomotive arrives from Carlisle via the Settle and Carlisle line on its way to Birmingham.
+Ashchurch in Gloucestershire becomes her home, and the locomotive arrives from Carlisle via the Settle and Carlisle line on its way to Birmingham.

 Following the vote by society members of what condition ‘Princess Elizabeth’ should be kept in, the locomotive returns to LMS Crimson Lake livery, as seen at the time of the 1936 record run, and resumes its LMS identity as ‘6201’.